execas/execas.github.io/_posts/2018-10-28-finding-files-based-on-ownership-and-permissions.md

 ./777
 ```

-Find files with permissions *at least* 644 (owner has at least read and write, group owner and others have at least write):
+Find files with permissions *at least* 644 (owner has at least read and write AND group owner and others have at least write):

 ```bash
 $ find -perm -644